 Aesthetically, such conditions may detract from the overall attractiveness of one’s eyes and cause a “tired” or older appearance.
 When severe, these conditions also may cause functional problems, such as impaired field of vision (baggy upper eyelids) or difficulty wearing glasses (baggy lower eyelids).

-During surgery, incisions are made in the natural folds of the eyelid (in the crease of the upper eyelid and just beneath the lashes or behind the lower eyelid, which is completely invisible ) so that they are virtually unnoticeable after the tissues have healed.
+Blepharoplasty surgery is usually performed under a local anaesthetic.
+During surgery, incisions are made in the natural folds of the eyelid in the crease of the upper eyelid and just beneath the lashes or behind the lower eyelid, so that they are virtually unnoticeable after the tissues have healed.

 In cases where the eyebrows are also droopy, a procedure to elevate the eyebrows may be appropriate.
 This procedure is known as an eyebrow lift.